 I know what the price of friendship is nowadays.
 I get it.
 When I was in my twenties, early twenties, well, when I was 17, and I was in university, I was offered alcohol all of the time.
 They didn’t know I was underage.
 I was a little too young to be in university, but I had fast-tracked a bunch when I was a child.

-I loved the fact that I didn’t have to drink, because that meant I could be an observer, rather than a participator.
-But, as soon as I turned 19 (the legal age to drink in Canada), I couldn’t refuse on the basis of age anymore.
+I loved the fact that I didn’t have to drink because that meant I could be an observer, rather than a participator.
+But, as soon as I turned 19 (the legal age to drink in Canada), I couldn’t refuse based on age anymore.
 It just wasn’t on.

 So I never said no then.
-But at this beach party, 15 years later (I’m 34 now), I had already figured that I wasn’t cool enough to be part of the inner circle, the cool crowd, the clique, so I always said no to any and all drugs, and alcohol.
+But at this beach party, 15 years later (I’m 34 now), I had already figured that I wasn’t cool enough to be part of the inner circle, the cool crowd, the clique, so I always said no to any drugs and alcohol.